GAsNA/cluster-monitoring/README.md

 - Admin side (staff)
     - Nb tickets associated to ticket type and cluster to redo
     - page for mac adress and serie num from pc
-        - charge posts little by little in the table by scrolling
         - search bar for post
     - set post to unavailable/do not use
     - get cluster with ticket to filter nb ticket in this cluster